Master of Science in Chemistry

-Students seeking the Master of Science (Thesis Option) Degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Chemistry Department.
+Students seeking the Master of Science Degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Chemistry Department.

 - A minimum of 32 semester credits in a major field, including the credits granted for the thesis and the research leading to the thesis.

 - At least sixteen (16) credits must be at or above the 500-level in chemistry and related fields.

 - A maximum of one-fourth of the credit hours required for the degree may be transferred from another institution.